Focus On Growth And Value - Cramer's Mad Money (6/8/17)

 "It's because IAC is a confusing conglomerate of online businesses that people simply don't understand.
 They don't know how IAC is structured, and more importantly, they can't keep track of what IAC even owns," said Cramer.

 The 16 brands include Ask.com, Dotdash, HomeAdvisor, The Daily Beast, Dictionary.com, Vimeo and Tinder, which is owned by Match.
 "Put it all together and IAC's sites have more than 500M unique monthly users and 2.5B monthly page views.
-Perhaps more important, IAC's been around for decades, and it's been a history of incubating great ideas then spinning them off as their own separate companies," said Cramer.
+Perhaps more important, IAC's been around for decades, and it's been a history of incubating great ideas then spinning them off as their own separate companies," Cramer said.

 He added that Chairman and Senior Executive Barry Diller understands the web.
-"In the '90s he embraced the rise of cable TV.
+"In the '90s, he embraced the rise of cable TV.
 But by the early 2000s, after the dot-com boom went bust, Diller quickly started de-emphasizing his cable franchises and turning more attention to the web."
-They have made some big acquisitions and spinoffs.
+The company has made some big acquisitions and spin-offs.

-Their latest plan is to acquire Angie's list (NASDAQ:ANGI) and merge it with HomeAdvisor.
+Its latest plan is to acquire Angie's List (NASDAQ:ANGI) and merge it with HomeAdvisor.
 "Even though IAC has caught fire lately, I think the company and its terrific leader, Barry Diller, just don't get the respect or the attention that they deserve.
-Of course, I have to tell you, they do not seek it, just so you know.
+Of course, I have to tell you they do not seek it, just so you know.
 But Diller's proven to be an incredible and unheralded value creator over the years, and I bet IAC's stock has a lot more room to run," concluded Cramer.

 CEO interview - Inovio Pharmaceuticals (NYSEMKT:INO)

 Inovio Pharmaceuticals is a bio pharmaceutical company.
 It develops active DNA immunotherapies for cancer and infectious diseases.
 The company's portfolio of immune therapies includes SynCon immunotherapies and electroporation delivery systems.
-The company received FDA approval to commence with Phase III trials for Inovio's cervical cancer treatment and the stock rallied.
+Inovio received FDA approval to commence with Phase III trials for its cervical cancer treatment, and the stock rallied.
 Cramer interviewed CEO Dr. Joseph Kim to know more.

-Kim said that the company has been efficient in developing and testing their cutting-edge treatments.
-Their platform could yield therapies for many types of cancer.
-VGX-3100 can file for FDA approval in 2021 if all goes well.
+Kim said the company has been efficient in developing and testing its cutting-edge treatments.
+Its platform could yield therapies for many types of cancers.
+VGX-3100 can file for FDA approval in 2021, if all goes well.

 "We're very focused and we're very good at what we do, but also, it's our technology platform.
 It's a very innovative way of jump-charging a patient's own immune system, and we can do this very rapidly and effectively," he added.